-The District's net pension asset as of August 31, 2023 and 2022, was measured as of December 31, 2022 and 2021, respectively, and the total pension liability used to calculate the net pension asset was determined by actuarial valuations as of these dates.
+The District's net pension asset as of August 31, 2024 and 2023 was measured as of December 31, 2023 and 2022, respectively, and the total pension liability used to calculate the net pension asset was determined by actuarial valuations as of these dates.

-The total pension liability in the December 31, 2022 and 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2023 and 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50%

-Salary increases (average over career, including

-inflation) 4.70%

-Ad hoc cost of living adjustments Not included

-Investment rate of return (net of investment

-expenses, including inflation) 7.50%
+Inflation 2.50% Salary increases (average over career, including inflation) 4.70% Ad hoc cost-of-living adjustments Not included Investment rate of return (net of investment expenses, including inflation) 7.50%

-Mortality rates for depositing members in both the 2022 and 2021 valuations were based on the Pub-2010 General Retirees Table with a 120 percent for females and 135 percent for males, both projected with 100 percent of the MP-2021 Ultimate scale after 2010.
+Mortality rates for depositing members in both the 2023 and 2022 valuations were based on the Pub-2010 General Retirees Table with 120% for females and 135% for males, both projected with 100% of the MP-2021 Ultimate scale after 2010.

-The actuarial assumptions used in both the December 31, 2022 and 2021 valuations were based on the results of an actuarial experience study for the period January 1, 2017 through December 2020.
+The actuarial assumptions used in both the December 31, 2023 and 2022 valuations were based on the results of an actuarial experience study for the period January 1, 2017 through December 2020.